johnbeve/PHI-696/Project-1/README.md

    or

    O ≡ ¬∃p2¯
    I'm not a fan of this, since it's also true of rocks.
+This answer also uses number restrictions, which is an expansion of ALC

   (e)  T that says that x has exactly two brothers

   T = ∃parent_of¯.(≥3∃parent_of ⊓ ≥2∃parent_of.Male ⊓ ≤2∃parent_of.Male)
   This doesn't quite work, since it says there's no more than 2 brothers out of the three, not that the one sibling I'm talking about has exactly 2 brothers.
+This answer also uses number restrictions, which is an expansion of ALC

   or